unixs/node-btree/README.md

 * Same as GTree:

 > The tree may not be modified while iterating over it (you can't add/remove items).

-* Module has some copy/paste from original glib C code for iterator implementation.
-So.. for-of cycle is work fine, but usage forEach() method - preferred.

 * Node.js >= 10.